limbernie/limbernie.github.io/_posts/2018-03-11-w1r3s-walkthrough.md

 ### John the Ripper

-Well, what's done is in the past.
-With both `passwd` and `shadow` made available, I'm able to `unshadow` them, and send them to `john` for offline cracking with a wordlist like "rockyou".
+With both `passwd` and `shadow` available, I can `unshadow` them, and send them to `john` for offline cracking with a wordlist like "rockyou".

 The cracking completes in seconds.